manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.amsosram/assets/techspec/artifacts/deeactions/CustomGetTibcoConfigurations.md

 ## Action

-This DEE action get some necessary configurations to create connection with TibcoEMS.
+This DEE action will retrieve the following configurations to create connection to TibcoEMS.

 It will return values of the following configurations:
 * AMSOsram/TibcoEMS/IsEnabled